Ali-Mikael/Pen-testing/h4-cert.md

 <img width="481" height="592" alt="2026-04-17-19:09:33" src="https://github.com/user-attachments/assets/6b420978-3820-4800-b6c7-3d30acbd0af3" />

-- If we enable ZAP, everything flows through it
+1. If we enable `ZAP`, everything gets proxied through => zaproxy
-- If we user "Proxy by Patterns", only portswigger goes through for now
+2. If we enable `Proxy by Patterns`, only portswigger.net and related domains goes through (for now)
+3. If we disable it nothing will be proxied

 Let's showcase quickly that it works.